Living in University City

 The benefit of living in West Powelton, is that these luxury apartments, do not come at the steep prices you would find living in the buildings directly adjacent to campus.
 Additionally, parking is wildly available, everything you could require for day-to-day living can be found within close walking distance, and the area is a short 15-minute walk from the main campuses at UPenn, Drexel, and the University of the Sciences.

-The University City Lofts in West Powelton is the best place to live for graduate school students in University City.
+The University City Apartments in West Powelton is the best place to live for graduate school students in University City.

-A small community of 19 apartments ranging in size from one bedrooms to multilevel three bedrooms, the University City Lofts offer the best value in terms of off-campus housing for graduate students.
+A small community of 19 apartments ranging in size from one bedrooms to multilevel three bedrooms, the University City Apartments offer the best value in terms of off-campus housing for graduate students.

-Book you private tour of the University City Lofts today at: www.universitycitylofts.com
+Book you private tour of the University City Apartments today at: www.universitycitylofts.com